-Putting a replacement document to a Termination Time resource requests that the termination time be changed.
-The same effect may be got by posting a request to the Termination Time.
+The Destruction Time may be changed by POSTing to /(jobs)/(jobid)/destruction.
 In this case, the body of the posted request is of type application/x-www-form-urlencoded and contains the parameter named TIME whose value is the new termination time in ISO8601 format; i.e. this request is what an HTML form sends.